biolink/biolink-model/docs/ModelOrganismDatabase.md

 ### Mixins

  * [ExposureEvent](ExposureEvent.md) - A (possibly time bounded) incidence of a feature of the environment of an organism that influences one or more phenotypic features of that organism, potentially mediated by genes
- * [MacromolecularComplexMixin](MacromolecularComplexMixin.md) - A stable assembly of two or more macromolecules, i.e. proteins, nucleic acids, carbohydrates or lipids, in which at least one component is a protein and the constituent parts function together.

 ### Slots